Relating the topology of Dirac Hamiltonians to quantum geometry: When the quantum metric dictates Chern numbers and winding numbers: Concluding remarks

 \subsection{Acknowledgements}

 The authors acknowledge discussions with P. Hauke, M. Kolodrubetz, T. Ozawa and G. Palumbo.
-They also acknowledge exchanges with Anwei Zhang at the early stage of this work.
 N.G. is supported by the FRS-FNRS (Belgium) and the ERC Starting Grant TopoCold.
-BM acknowledges the support from SQIG -- Security and Quantum Information Group, the Instituto de Telecomunica\c{c}\~oes (IT) Research Unit, Ref.
+B.M. acknowledges the support from SQIG -- Security and Quantum Information Group, the Instituto de Telecomunica\c{c}\~oes (IT) Research Unit, Ref.
 UIDB/50008/2020, funded by Funda\c{c}\~ao para a Ci\^{e}ncia e a Tecnologia (FCT), European funds, namely, H2020 project SPARTA, as well as projects QuantMining POCI-01-0145-FEDER-031826 and PREDICT PTDC/CCI-CIF/29877/2017.

 \begin{appendix}